mondus/mondus.github.io/teaching/COM4521/index.md

 ## Assignmnet

-The assignment makes up 80% of the total marks for this module and is split itot tow related parts.
+The assignment makes up 80% of the total marks for this module and is split into two related parts.
 The handout will be available on MOLE from week 3 and week 6 and will be handed in in two stages.

 * Part 1 is due Tuesday 28th March (5pm) - Week 8
 * Part 2 is due Wednesday 16th May (5pm) -  Week 12.